ausgerechnet/spheroscope/library/guidelines.md

 - @Nissan is the biggest private sector employer in the North East - massive investor in Britain, job + car creator (too implicit -- investing / employing not inherently positive)

 # 10 Belief #
-- ENTITY believes / thinks FORMULA
+- ENTITY believes / thinks that FORMULA is true
-- ENTITY is certain / sure that FORMULA
+- ENTITY is certain / sure that FORMULA is true
+- Can be difficult to separate from knowledge (pattern 34) based on cue words

 ## examples ##
 - I'm certain it will break up or change dramatically
-- I don't think people realise the severity of the consequences of voting to leave
+- I **don't think** people realise the severity of the consequences of voting to leave
 - I believe they will
 - i agree the sooner we leave the better
+- I believe in votes at 16 and no GRP for transgender people (= I believe this ought to be made true)
+- I think this could work

+## counter-examples ##
+- I agree with her about Brexit (there is reference to belief here, but it is unclear who believes what; we only learn that 'I' and 'her' believe different things w.r.t.
+Brexit)
+- I'm thinking of a solution (= thinking as a general cognitive process vs. thinking as belief)

 ## confusions
 - #0